 How to implement a Marketing 2.0 Model: Applications

 The wide range of online applications made it difficult to distinguish between Web 2.0 applications and others that are not Web 2.0 applications.
 However, the definition of Web 2.0 technologies makes it easier to do so as it encapsulates Web 2.0 applications and web services within the following categories:

 1. Blogs: the word blogs is an abbreviation for Web Logs, which are journals published online by users.
-Users use different type of contents to enrich their blogs, such as audio and video files.
+Users use a different types of content to enrich their blogs, such as audio and video files.
 For example, Blogger.
 Blogs are growing rapidly and gaining popularity faster than other Web 2.0 applications.

-2. Social Networks: a platform through which users create profiles that could be accessed by other members of the same network.
-In this model, users can communicate and share content with each other.
+2. Social Networks: a platform through which users create profiles that other members of the same network could access.
+In this model, users can communicate and share content.
 For example, Facebook.
 It’s work mentioning that the scope and the content of social networks and not usually the same.

-3. Sharing Communities: applications, or web sites, that allow users to share a specific type of content.
-For example, YouTube allows users to register and create profiles in order to share videos and comments on these shared videos.
+3. Sharing Communities: applications, or websites, that allow users to share a specific type of content.
+For example, YouTube allows users to register and create profiles to share videos and comment on these shared videos.

-4. Forums: web sites that are dedicated for the discussion of a specialised subject.
-You can find an online forum for every special interest group nowadays, where members exchange and share their ideas with each other.
+4. Forums: websites that are dedicated to the discussion of a specialised subject.
+You can find an online forum for every special interest group nowadays, where members exchange and share their ideas.

-5. Content Aggregators: web sites they allow users to control the look and the content for each one by personalising their portal.
-This has been made possible through RSS technology, which stands for Real Simple Syndication or sometimes called Rich Sites Summery.
+5. Content Aggregators: websites that allow users to control the look and the content for each one by personalising their portal.
+This has been made possible through RSS technology, which stands for Really Simple Syndication or Rich Sites Summary.